themesberg/flowbite-svelte/src/routes/docs/components/tooltip.md

 ---

 <script>
-  import { TableProp, TableDefaultRow, } from '../../utils' import { P, A } from '$lib' import { props as items } from '../../props/Tooltip.json'
+  import { TableProp, TableDefaultRow, CompoAttributesViewer } from '../../utils' import { P, A } from '$lib' import componentData1 from '../../component-data/Tooltip.json'
-  import { props as items2 } from '../../props/Frame.json'
+  import componentData2 from '../../component-data/Frame.json'
 </script>

 Flowbite-Svelte allows you to show extra information when hovering or focusing over an element in multiple positions, styles, and animations.